yuuaki1/Pokedex-React-App/README.md

 # Pokedex-React-App
-This is a react app pokedex which will identify as well as display ( and maybe speak ) about the pokemon it identifies via imagery
+This is a barebones React App with like no visual customization which Fetches the data of a pokemon you search in the bar
+Issues:
+If you search a Pokemon with a single type after you search a dual typed pokemon, the data doesn't render properly, needs a refresh.